OscarMarshall/lambda-email-capture/README.md

 ### AWS API Gateway

-If this Lambda function is being set up to capture emails sent in POST requests with the body matching `{"email": "..."}`, then the following template is required on the resource.
+If this Lambda function is being set up to capture emails sent in POST requests with the body matching `{"email": "..."}`, then a Resource needs to be created with a POST Method that invokes the Lambda function with the following Mapping Template.

 #### Request Body Mapping Template